qiyuw/qiyuw.github.io/index.md

 * [More](/pubs)

 ## News
+* 2025-05, a paper on word alignment is accepted to ACL findings.
 * 2025-04, a paper on [Reinforcement Learning from Bagged Reward](https://openreview.net/forum?id=bXUipBbZDA) is accepted to Transactions on Machine Learning Research.
 * 2025-02, serve as Area Chair for ACL Rolling Review.
 * 2024-10, I join [Sony Creative AI Lab](https://sony.github.io/creativeai/), I'll mainly work on multi-modal representation learning.